All Episodes

 And it also talks about elder care.

-We want to respect and repeat the way some conservatives contributions they make.
+We want to respect and receive contributions they make.

-You know I look at these never Trump people and I don't know if you know about these wars I've been in because I'm really angry at these people because they're so myopic and they're kind of the pick up their toys and go home people if they're their choice in the primary didn't win for crying out loud.
+You know, I look at these never-Trump people, and I don't know if you know about these wars I've been in, because I'm really angry at these people because they're so myopic and they're kind of the pick up their toys and go home people if their choice in the primary didn't win for crying out loud.

-We know Hillary will appoint left wing you know uh left wing activist judges and and jurists like Ruth Bader Ginsburg and Sonia Sidomayor.
+We know Hillary will appoint left-wing activist judges and jurists like Ruth Bader Ginsburg and Sonia Saitomayor.

-She wants to put coal coal mining uh companies out of business and coal workers out of work.
+She wants to put coal mining companies out of business and coal workers out of work.

 What do you say to those people?